wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_deb.rst

   .. note::

-    If you want to download a different Wazuh App plugin for another version of Wazuh or the Elastic Stack, check the table available at `GitHub <https://github.com/wazuh/wazuh-kibana-app#installation>`_ and use the appropriate installation command.
+    If you want to download a different Wazuh app plugin for another version of Wazuh or the Elastic Stack, check the table available at `GitHub <https://github.com/wazuh/wazuh-kibana-app#installation>`_ and use the appropriate installation command.

 3. **Optional.** Kibana will only listen on the loopback interface (localhost) by default.
 To set up Kibana to listen on all interfaces, edit the file ``/etc/kibana/kibana.yml`` uncommenting the setting ``server.host``.
 Change the value to: